Echo: Shinies, sir?

 - In the Discworld books, Commander Vimes prefers his dented and slightly rusty armor to the shiny stuff that he has to wear for official functions.
 He chooses to wear his old armor during his diplomatic trip in Monstrous Regiment.
 It's known, though unofficially, that he doesn't like his Watchmen's armour to be too shiny; if it doesn't look like it's been doing its job, the wearer probably hasn't been doing theirs.

 - In Excession, the Affront, being a Proud Warrior Race, deliberately tweak their ships' auto-repair systems so that battle damage, even after it's fixed, leaves superficial marks on the hull.
+This allows a character to scorch a coded message onto an Affronter warship just before it kills them, leading to a big part of the plot.

 - A Song of Ice and Fire: Inverted in the prologue, where two low-ranking Night Watch rangers note that the new Officer and a Gentleman who's been given their command has high-quality equipment that's obviously never seen a lick of use.
 They don't survive long.